 Millennials account for 38% of LinkedIn’s total user base.
 Though the current crowd trends slightly more towards an older user base, it is also one of the fastest growing social media networks, which certainly justifies focusing some time here.
 Though it has the lowest engagement rate among competitors Facebook and Twitter, it has the highest conversion rates at a rate of 277% more than the other two.

 LinkedIn is a great avenue for B2B businesses.
 It’s highly targeted advertising opportunities let businesses narrow down their ideal customers and hit them with the right ads to drive conversions.
 It’s also a tremendous forum for thought leadership.
 Getting specialized employees to become active in Groups and/or publishing to LinkedIn Pulse is a great way to showcase expertise while engaging with an interested and active community.

 Instagram is a wee babe in comparison to the other social media networks we’ve looked at, having arrived on the scene in 2010.
-Despite its relative “newness” the photo sharing app has 500 million total users, with 60% of those using it every day.
+Despite its relative “newness” the photo sharing app has 800 million monthly active users, with 500 million of those using it every day.
 This makes it the most second engaged social network after Facebook.
 In the United States, 28% of all online adults use the site, with women outnumbering male users by almost 10%.

 Its explosive growth and high organic reach has seen many businesses and brands adapting a ‘gram strategy to reach new audiences.
 With 50% of Instagrammers following at least one business and 70% of campaigns generating statistically significant lifts in online conversions or mobile app installs, Instagram has lots of opportunity for businesses looking to connect with younger audiences.
 Since Instagram is owned by Facebook, it’s also inherently linked from an advertising perspective, making it easy to boost posts and increase engagement on a small budget.